ARM-software/abi-aa/aadwarf64/aadwarf64.rst

    .. _Note 9:

-   9. Normally, the program counter is restored from the return address, however having both LR and PC diversifiers are useful for describing asynchronously created stack frames.
+   9. Normally, the program counter is restored from the return address, however having both LR and PC diversifiers is useful for describing asynchronously created stack frames.
 A DWARF expression may use this register to restore the context in case of a signal context.